 - 3.2 In addition, this Scheme of Delegation allows any other Officer to exercise delegated powers if they have been authorised to do so directly by an Officer named in Part 2.
-These delegations will be documented in the relevant Directorate Scheme of Delegation (see section 4 below). - 3.3 The following principles apply to authorisations to Officers: - (a) authorisations can be general or specific in terms of the powers delegated and the Officers to which the authorisation applies; - (b) delegated powers are subject to any restrictions and limits set out in the authorisation; - (c) no authorisation may allow an Officer other than the Chief Executive or an Executive Director to: - (i) make a decision with financial implications above the Key Decision Threshold (see section 6); or - (ii) make a decision which the authorising Officer could not make under this Scheme of Delegation; and - (d) all authorisations and decisions made by Officers under delegated arrangements must be recorded in a register maintained by the Monitoring Officer. - 3.4 An Officer to whom a power is delegated may refer the matter to the Chief Executive, or to the person or body that made the delegation, for their determination.
-It will be appropriate for the Officer so to refer a matter: - (a) To the Chief Executive where the determination of the matter raises issues of corporate priorities or the co-ordination of the discharge of the Council's functions. - (b) To the person or body that made the delegation where the determination of the matter is likely to be particularly controversial or raises issues of policy which it would be appropriate for Members to determine; or could, by its scale or complexity expose the Council to major corporate risk which cannot be contained within Directorate Budgets.
+These delegations will be documented in an internal scheme of delegation for each Directorate, for which the relevant Executive Director is responsible. - 3.3 The following principles apply to authorisations to Officers: - (a) authorisations can be general or specific in terms of the powers delegated and the Officers to which the authorisation applies; - (b) delegated powers are subject to any restrictions and limits set out in the authorisation; - (c) no authorisation may allow an Officer other than the Chief Executive or an Executive Director to: - (i) make a decision with financial implications above the Key Decision Threshold (see section 5); or - (ii) make a decision which the authorising Officer could not make under this Scheme of Delegation; and - (d) all authorisations and decisions made by Officers under delegated arrangements must be recorded in a register maintained by the Monitoring Officer. - 3.4 An Officer to whom a power is delegated may refer the matter to the Chief Executive, or to the person or body that made the delegation, for their determination.
+It will be appropriate for the Officer so to refer a matter: - (a) To the Chief Executive where the determination of the matter raises issues of corporate priorities or the co-ordination of the discharge of the Council's functions. - (b) To the person or body that made the delegation where the determination of the matter is likely to be particularly controversial or raises issues of policy which it would be appropriate for Members to determine; or could, by its scale or complexity expose the

+Council to major corporate risk which cannot be contained within Directorate Budgets.

-- 3.5 The Chief Executive may exercise any power delegated to another Officer, including an Assistant Director, except the statutory functions of the Monitoring Officer and the Section 151 Officer.
-The Chief Executive and/or Executive Directors may exercise any power delegated to an Assistant Director. - 3.6 The Chief Executive is authorised to make any arrangements required (including re-allocation of delegations) for the necessary discharge of the Council's functions, for example, during a period of absence of an Officer to whom powers have been delegated.
+- 3.5 The Chief Executive may exercise any power delegated to another Officer, including a Chief Officer/Director, except the statutory functions of the Monitoring Officer and the Section 151 Officer.
+The Chief Executive and/or Chief Officers/Directors may exercise any power delegated to an Assistant Director. - 3.6 The Chief Executive is authorised to make any arrangements required (including re-allocation of delegations) for the necessary discharge of the Council's functions, for example, during a period of absence of an Officer to whom powers have been delegated.

-4. Directorate Schemes of Delegation
+4. Directorate schemes of management

-4.1 Each Executive Director is required to agree with the Chief Executive an internal scheme of delegation for their Directorate.
-Each Directorate Scheme of Delegation will set out how sub-delegations of delegated powers under this Scheme of Delegation have been made.
-Officers will make decisions in accordance with their Directorate Scheme of Delegation.
-Each Executive Director will provide their Directorate Scheme of Delegation to the Monitoring Officer and will review and update it regularly and not less frequently than once a year.
+- 4.1 Each Chief Officer/Director is required to agree with the Chief Executive an internal scheme of management for their Directorate.
+Each scheme of management will set out how sub-delegations of delegated powers under this Scheme of Delegation have been made.
+Officers will make decisions in accordance with their Directorate scheme of management. - 4.2 The internal scheme of management for each Directorate will be approved by the Chief Executive and reviewed annually.